 The sales landscape is changing, and being able to develop and sustain interpersonal relationships is becoming more and more essential.
 The consultative approach may be the best way to keep pace with that shift.

-The approach also helps sellers apply a consistent methodology to an ever-changing audience, achieve excellence in telephone selling, and ultimately drive more sales.
+The approach also helps sellers apply a consistent methodology to an ever-changing audience and ultimately drive more sales.